About

 friendships, networking, and a rich cultural exchange.

-During the residency many of our artists met for the first time, and we lived, worked,
+During the residency many of our artists met for the first time.
+We lived, worked,

 collaborated, created, and performed together.
 We filmed discussions about what makes

-us angry, we explored deep personal and cultural wounds with an emphasis on
+us angry, explored deep personal and cultural wounds with an emphasis on

 accountability and personal responsibility, and we supported one another during

-challenging and passionate moments.
+challenging moments.
 We also dedicated time to envisioning how to

 present our material to the public in ways that will inspire others to do this work for